Writing Children's Books

 Writing for children has become incredibly popular in the past two decades and many publishing houses, having been inundated with manuscripts, have ceased to accept unsolicited submissions.
 This course will disclose other avenues to getting your manuscript into the hands of agents and editors.

-Each student will need a writer’s notebook or journal, writing implements and a children’s book that she or he loved as a child—the physical book or just the memory.
+Each student will need a writer’s notebook or journal, writing implements and a children’s book that he or she loved as a child—the physical book or just the memory.

 Current Columbia students can review tuition and fees here.

 Visiting students can review tuition and fees here.